mschandr/full-stack-challenge/README.md

 ## Overview

-The purpose of this project was obviously to gauge how well I could write code for WiseJobs and give a sense of my skills.
+The purpose of this project was to gauge my coding skills for WiseJobs and provide a sense of my abilities.
 Let me say this—my backend skills are pretty decent.
 My frontend skills?
-Definitely need some work.
+Definitely needs some work.
 That said, here's the summary of how it went.

 ## Summary